itsParas000/Flipkart-Reviews-Sentiment/README.md

 Flipkart Reviews Sentiment Analysis
 --

-# Importing Libraries and Dataset:
+# mporting Libraries and Dataset:
 Load the necessary Python libraries like pandas, matplotlib, seaborn, scikit-learn, and WordCloud.
 The project uses the Flipkart Reviews Dataset.

 --

 # Data Preprocessing: